bitshifter/bitshifter.github.io/_posts/2018-06-04-simd-path-tracing.md

 # Final performance results

 I primarily testing performance on my laptop running Window 10 home.
-I'm compiling with `cargo build --release` of course.
+I'm compiling with `cargo build --release` of course with `rustc 1.28.0-nightly (71e87be38 2018-05-22)`.
 My performance numbers for each iteration of my path tracer are:

 | Feature                   | Mrays/s |
 | ------------------------- | -------:|